Luxury 10 day tour of Ireland - Dublin, the West and South West of Ireland

 You might also catch sight of the Garden of Remembrance and The Custom House.
 Tomorrow, after a good night’s sleep, you’ll have much more time to explore.

-You’ll be staying at one of our preferred 5-star hotels for two nights: The Shelbourne Hotel: The Merrion Hotel: The Westbury Hotel or The Dylan Hotel.
+You’ll be staying at one of our preferred 5-star hotels for two nights: The Shelbourne Hotel: The Merrion Hotel: The Westbury Hotel or The College Green Hotel.
 On arrival, your driver-guide will help you settle in, then leave you to relax and recharge.

 Of course, if you’d like some ideas for dinner, just ask.
 We’ve got ample local knowledge to ensure you make great choices every day.

 Your driver-guide service (private continuous services commence on the morning of day 3)